wyn-cmd/senitel/README.md

 # Senitel
 A secure vault encrypted in AES-256 made in python.

-#Installation
+# Installation
 To install, open terminal and type:
-* python3 install.py
+* chmod +x install.py
-* ~/Desktop/senitel
+* ./install.py

-#Run
+# Run
-Double click on the senitel icon in desktop to activate.
+Double click on senitel in desktop to activate.